WabukoWabuko/RDBMS/RDMSqueries.md

 # WINDOW functions
 - performs calculations on a subset of rows (window) in a result set, such as RANK, DENSE_RANK, ROW_NUMBER, LAG, LEAD, and so on.

-# FULL OUTER JOIN
-- returns all rows from both tables, and matches rows from both tables when they are equal

-# LEFT OUTER JOIN
-- returns all rows from the left table and the matching rows from the right table, and NULL values for the non-matching rows in the right table

-# RIGHT OUTER JOIN
-- returns all rows from the right table and the matching rows from the left table, and NULL values for the non-matching rows in the left table

-# CROSS JOIN
-- returns the Cartesian product of the two tables, that is, all possible combinations of rows between the two tables.

-# SELF JOIN
-- joins a table with itself using an alias, usually to find related data within the same table.

 # TRUNCATE
 - deletes all rows from a table without logging each individual deletion, making it faster than DELETE for large tables.